 Hay-on-Wye, or the Town of Books, is located right on the border between England and Wales.
 The town’s nickname is not a coincidence, as this town literally sells books everywhere!
 In book shops, but also even on cabinets on the streets.
 Simply drop one pound into one of the boxes next to the cabinets and pick the book you like.

 Every year in late spring the town hosts its very own book festival, which invites writers and readers alike to come and celebrate everything that is written language.
-In 2018, the Hay Festival takes place between 23rd May and 3rd June.
+In 2022, the Hay Festival will take place between 26th May and 5th June.

 We very much enjoyed the lovely shops, adorable market hall and the stunning landscape the town is set in.